Chapter 951 of the Wisconsin Statutes prohibits crimes against animals.

 Proper shelter means shelter which is sufficient to maintain the good health of the animal.
 The statute also specifies standards for indoor and outdoor shelter.
 Just like providing proper shelter, Section 951.13 states that owners and caretakers must provide sufficient food and water for the animals.
 The penalties for Sections 951.13 and 951.14 are the same as the penalties under mistreating an animal.

 Finally, if you or a loved one faces charges for crimes against animals, you need skilled criminal defense attorneys on your side.
-The lawyers at Meyer Van Severen, S.C. only handle criminal cases, so call us today for a free initial consultation.
+The lawyers at Van Severen Law Office only handle criminal cases, so call us today for a free initial consultation.
 (414) 270-0202